Samsung Galaxy S25 vs. iPhone 16 Pro: Ecosystem battle

 (Image credit: Nicholas Sutrich / Android Central)

-Samsung went back to using Exynos designs with the Galaxy S24, but if a recent leak is to be believed, the Galaxy S25 series will once again go back to using Qualcomm exclusively, just like the Galaxy S23, although rumors have been going back and forth on this matter.
+Samsung went back to using Exynos designs with the Galaxy S24, but the Galaxy S25 series once again goes back to using Qualcomm exclusively, just like the Galaxy S23.
+The Galaxy S25 uses Qualcomm's latest Snapdragon 8 Elite, but it's not an off-the-shelf chip.
+Samsung and Qualcomm have collaborated to make a custom chip for the S25 series.

-If true, this should give the Galaxy S25 a distinct edge, as Qualcomm is clearly onto a winner this year.
+The 8 Elite is a fabulous chip as it is.
 By switching to custom cores with the Snapdragon 8 Elite and a node shift to 3nm, Qualcomm is delivering sizeable gains in all key areas, and I'm excited to see how it holds up on the Galaxy S25.

-Of course, this is contingent on Samsung actually using Qualcomm exclusively — we'll only know once the S25 is official.
-In other areas, the device is likely to be unchanged from its predecessor, but it should hopefully get 12GB of RAM as standard on all models, with Samsung moving away from 8GB base memory (as we've seen with the Galaxy Z Flip 6).
-This is necessitated by all the AI-backed features coming to phones these days, and with Samsung leaning heavily on Galaxy AI, it's understandable that the brand is going with 12GB next year for better on-device AI capabilities.
+In other areas, the S25 series now comes with 12GB of RAM as standard on all models, with Samsung moving away from 8GB base memory (as we've also seen with the Galaxy Z Flip 6).
+This is necessitated by all the AI-backed features coming to phones these days, and with Samsung leaning heavily on Galaxy AI, it's understandable that the brand is going with 12GB for better on-device AI capabilities.

 Swipe to scroll horizontally